Where everything's made with love

 Christmas jam recipe ingredients

 The wonderful thing about this Christmas jam recipe is that you can use fresh and frozen fruit or a combination of fresh and frozen fruit!
-In this case, it’s November, and fresh cranberries are abundant!
-However, fresh strawberries are out of season, but you can use beautiful unsweetened frozen whole ones that were picked at the height of perfection!
+In this case, it’s September, and fresh strawberries are expensive!

 What You Need To Know About Having A Jam Session